friedmanroy/friedmanroy.github.io/_BML/4_gaussian_estimation.md

 a=\text{trace}\left[a\right]
 \end{equation}
 $$
-Since this is true for any scalar, we can apply this to the inner product of 2 vectors $x^{T}y$ (which is just a number), as well:
+Since this is true for any scalar, we can apply this to the inner product of 2 vectors $x^{T}y$ (which is just a number) as well:

 $$
 \begin{equation}